-- (7) daß sie nur mit dem OPA plaudert. that she only with the granddaddy chats'that she only chats with GRANDDADDY.'

-- (8) daß sie mit nur dem OPA plaudert.

-that she with only the granddaddy chats

-'that she only chats with GRANDDADDY.'
+- (7) daß sie nur mit dem OPA plaudert. that she only with the chats granddaddy 'that she only chats with GRANDDADDY.' - daß (8) sie mit OPA plaudert. nur dem that she with only the granddaddy chats 'that she only chats with GRANDDADDY.'

 A similar problem appears to exist in German genitive constructions.
 This contrasts with the situation in English, where both PP- and DP-internal focus particles are acceptable, according to Bayer.
-Bayer questions Rooth's judgments on the English examples in (5) and (6) above:
+Bayer questions Rooth's (1985) judgements on the English examples in (5) and (6) above:

-"In order to see more clearly how the data actually pattern, I asked native speakers of English to judge these sentences.
+In order to see more clearly how the data actually pattern, I asked native speakers of English to judge these sentences.
 Given the usual minor variations, the result did not conform to Rooth's judgements.
-Many speakers are willing to accept not only the ?- marked sentences, but also some of those which according to Rooth should be completely ungrammatical.
-Taglicht (1984: 4.2.4.) gives similarly negative in just two minutes
+Many speakers are willing to accept not only the ? - marked sentences, but also some of those which according to Rooth should be completely ungrammatical.
+Taglicht (1984: 4.2.4.) gives similarly negative judgements on focusing particles inside PPs, but then has to admit (see footnote 29, pp. 96f.) that "'resistance' to narrow focus on non-scalar items is not uniform for different speakers or for different items."
+Notice furthermore that in Ross and Cooper (1979) one finds the examples in (58) without a mark on them: